corda/corda/docs/source/api-testing.rst

         :end-before: DOCEND 13
         :dedent: 4

-Once the input and output states have been specified, you can run ``verifies()`` to check that the given state is valid.
+Once all the transaction components have been specified, you can run ``verifies()`` to check that the given transaction is valid.

 Checking for failure states
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to test for failures, you can use the ``failsWith`` method, or in Kotlin the ``fails with`` helper method.
+In order to test for failures, you can use the ``failsWith`` method, or in Kotlin the ``fails with`` helper method, which
+assert that the transaction fails with a specific error.
+If you just want to assert that the transaction has failed without
+verifying the message, there is also a ``fails`` method.

 .. container:: codeset